 For an extra-strong detangler, consider The Stuff Leave-In Dog Conditioner.
 This excellent product conditions and protects, penetrating coat layers to help with stubborn, deep-down knots.
 This unique conditioner is even formulated to repel dirt, dust, and urine to keep your Doodle’s coat cleaner for longer.

-Perfect for fine, silky, and tangle-prone hair, Everyday Isle of Dogs Silky Coating Dog Conditioner will not only ensure that your pup’s coat looks great, but smells great, too.
+Perfect for fine, silky, and tangle-prone hair, Isle of Dogs Silky Coating Dog Conditioner will not only ensure that your pup’s coat looks great, but smells great, too.
 The conditioner smooths out long hair helping it to lay flatter for a smart, just-groomed look.
 It also helps with removing shed and dander for ultimate cleanness.

 Honorable Mentions: Other Highly Recommended Shampoos